gthvn1/prog_with_effects/Readme.md

   | Bool of bool
 ```

-- ADT with polymorphic variants
+- **ADT** with polymorphic variants
-    - unless regular ADT constructors can be shared accross diffent types.
+    - unless regular **ADT** constructors can be shared across different types.
-    - variants are open, we can extend them wihtout modifying the original
+    - variants are open, we can extend them without modifying the original
     definition.
 ```ocaml
 type expr =